Journal of Virology

 Interleukin-2 (IL-2) has been implicated as being necessary for the optimal formation of primary CD8+ T cell responses against various pathogens.
 Here we have examined the role that IL-2 signaling plays in several aspects of a CD8+ T cell response against murine gammaherpesvirus 68 (MHV-68).
 Exposure to MHV-68 causes a persistent infection, along with infectious mononucleosis, providing a model for studying these processes in mice.
 Our study indicates that CD25 is necessary for optimal expansion of the antigen-specific CD8+ T cell response but not for the long-term memory response.
 Contrastingly, IL-2 signaling through CD25 is absolutely required for CD8+ T cell mononucleosis.

 Molloy, Michael; Zhang, Weijun; and Usherwood, Edward, "Mononucleosis and Antigen-Driven T Cell Responses Have Different Requirements for Interleukin-2 Signaling in Murine Gammaherpesvirus Infection" (2010).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1201.